apostrophecms/stagecoach2/README.md

 > Notice that we give `develop` a separate shortName so that it can have a nonconflicting deployment folder on the same server.
 If you go this road it is up to your `app.js` project code to find its shortName as part of `__filename` and use it as the ApostropheCMS `shortName` option.
 If we don't specify `shortName` it will match the project name.

-**Step 4.** Tell stagecoach to install itself for automatic restart, and to start now:
+**Step 4.** While logged in as the appropriate user, or via `su`, tell stagecoach to install itself for automatic restart and to start now:

 ```
+su - nodeapps
 stagecoach install
 ```